HumanSignal/label-studio/docs/source/blog/webhook-blog.md

 ---
-title: From raw data to a trained model&#58; Automate your ML pipeline with Label Studio & SageMaker
+title: From raw data to a trained model&#58; Automate your ML pipeline with Label Studio & Amazon SageMaker
 type: blog
 order: 90
-image: /images/webhook-blog/sagemaker-illustration.png
+image: /images/webhook-blog/sagemaker-illustration-big.png
 meta_title:
-meta_description: Use webhooks from open source data labeling software Label Studio to seamlessly integrate your Amazon Sagemaker model development pipeline for your machine learning and data science projects using AWS Lambda, Amazon S3, and public domain bird images.
+meta_description: Use webhooks from open source data labeling software Label Studio to seamlessly integrate your Amazon SageMaker model development workflow for your machine learning and data science projects using AWS Lambda, Amazon S3, and public domain bird images.
 ---

 It can be difficult to get from raw data to a fully trained model, but the more you can do to automate your machine learning pipeline, the easier the process is.
 If you're using Amazon SageMaker but have complex labeling scenarios and corner cases, add Label Studio to your Amazon SageMaker machine learning pipeline and simplify annotating your data.

-Especially if you have a machine learning pipeline, or retrain your models frequently based on newly-annotated data, you know that it can be challenging to automate that process.
+If you have a machine learning pipeline, or retrain your models frequently based on newly-annotated data, you know that it can be challenging to automate that process.
 Now that Label Studio supports webhooks, you can automatically receive updates every time a new annotation is created or a project is updated to include different labels.

 <br/><img src="/images/webhook-blog/sagemaker-illustration.png" alt="" class="gif-border" width="800px" height="377px" />